vonfalk/storm-javavis/doc/02-Basic_Storm/04-Expressions.md

 When Basic Storm calls a function that should run on another thread, it will by default send the message and wait until the called function has returned.
 During this time the current thread will accept new function calls from other threads.
-If you wish to not wait for a result, use the `async` keyword right before the function call.
+If you wish to not wait for a result, use the `spawn` keyword right before the function call.
 This makes the function call return a `Futre<T>` instead, and you can choose when and if you want to get the result back.